doga/object-semantic-mapping/README.md

 <pre>
 description = '''
-Running this example is safe, it will not read or write anything to your filesystem.
+Running this code is safe.
 '''
 </pre>
 </details>